marcelopalacioabreu/b00m-h3adsh0t/README.md

   * Use **Cheat engine** to find addresses (programs that scans memory depending on the search details you give it and returns the memory addresses)
   * Read and write to the game memory
     * Call the functions **ReadProcessMemory (RPM)** and **WriteProcessMemory (WPM)**
-    * Use multi-level pointers to access information to playerObjectAddress and
+    * Use multi-level pointers to access information to playerObjectAddress
 * **CalcAngle**
   * Needed to calculate angle functions for aimbot since everything is based on game coordinates
   * Takes two 3D positions in source and distance, and outputs the angle to distance in angles